rhffcp/annoying-calculator/README.md

 ```

 ## Running
 To make a calculation, pass a list of operations in string format inside the calculate() function.
-Print the to the console.
+Print to the console.